Act for Birds

 Liver samples of deceased Powerful Owls were analysed for the presence of anticoagulant rodenticide chemicals used in common household rat and mice baits.
 The disturbing findings revealed:

 Anticoagulant rodenticides work by causing internal bleeding in animals that consume them.
-Unlike first generation products, second-generation anticoagulant rodenticides (SGARs) kill not only the rats and mice they are targeting, but also any bird or other animal that might eat a poisoned rodent.
+Unlike first generation products, second-generation anticoagulant rodenticides (SGARs) don’t just kill the rats and mice they are targeting, but can potentially kill birds or other animals that eat a poisoned rodent.

 “These results are yet more evidence that we need to stop selling second generation rodenticide products to consumers,” said BirdLife Australia Urban Bird Program Manager, Dr Holly Parsons.

-“The samples tested in this research were largely collected prior to this year’s mouse plague, so what we are seeing is indicative of contamination from baits used by householders during normal periods.
+“The samples tested in this research were largely collected prior to the 2020-2021 mouse plague, so what we are seeing is indicative of contamination from baits used by householders during normal periods.

-“I shudder to think what impact might be playing out in our native wildlife now from eating rodents that were baited during the plague.”
+“I shudder to think what impact might be playing out in our native wildlife from eating rodents that were baited during a mouse plague.”

 Powerful Owls are a threatened species that live across the eastern seaboard, including in the suburbs of Brisbane, Melbourne and Sydney.
 Other research has already revealed rodenticide poisoning impacts on native Australian wildlife like Boobooks, Tasmanian Devils, and quolls.
 See our full reference list for relevant papers.